NFL Week 14 playoff scenarios: Cardinals, Packers, Bucs can punch their tickets

 1. Arizona Cardinals (10-2, NFC West leader)

-— Arizona can clinch a playoff berth with a win or tie against the Rams; or with a Vikings loss/tie plus a 49ers loss; or with a Vikings loss/tie plus a Saints loss/tie plus a Panthers loss/tie; or with a 49ers loss plus a Saints loss/tie plus a Falcons-Panthers tie.
+— Arizona can clinch a playoff berth with a win or tie against the Rams; or with a 49ers loss plus a Saints loss/tie plus a Falcons-Panthers tie.

-2. Green Bay Packers (9-3, NFC North leader, holds tiebreaker over Bucs because of better conference record)
+2. Green Bay Packers (9-3, NFC North leader, holds tiebreaker over Buccaneers because of better conference record)

-— Green Bay can clinch the NFC North title with a win over the Bears plus a Vikings loss/tie; or with a tie plus a Vikings loss.

 — Green Bay can clinch a playoff berth with a win plus a Saints loss/tie plus a 49ers loss; or with a win plus a Saints loss/tie plus a Rams loss plus a 49ers tie.